olilanz/RooCode-Local-Evaluation/README.md

 More often than not, software engineers work with existing codebases where years of thought have gone into producing the desired outcome concerning functionality, performance, security, robustness, or maintainability.
 To autonomously complete a refactoring task satisfactorily, the autocoder needs to infer from existing code the structure, intent, and quality aspects before coming up with a reasonable plan for making changes.

-Doing this well reuires the build-up of lare context for achieving the desired result.
-Autocoders must manage this context, and help the LLM to iteratively refine the understanding, call tools for knowledge acquisition, and apply changes to the actual codebase.
+Doing this well requires the build-up of large context for achieving the desired result.
+Autocoders must manage this context and help the model to iteratively refine the understanding, call tools for knowledge acquisition, and apply changes to the actual codebase.
 This more involved workflow is what sets autocoders apart from simple coding assistants.

 ### Appreciation for Roo Code

 Roo Code is well-established in the community as a super accessible autocoder that integrates seamlessly into VSCode workflows, such as applying code changes, executing commands directly in the VSCode terminal, integrating with source control, working with diffs, etc.

-It can be configured to use local LLMs using Ollama and is open-source, allowing us to explore why something works or doesn't and fix it if necessary.
+It can be configured to use local models using Ollama and is open-source, allowing us to explore why something works or doesn't and fix it if necessary.

-What stands out to me most is that Roo Code supports different modes — e.g., for coding, as an architect, for asking questions to build understanding.
+What stands out to me most is that Roo Code supports different modes—e.g., for coding, as an architect, for asking questions to build understanding.
 Choosing a mode affects Roo Code's behavior, making it feel like you're working with a colleague specializing in a particular area.
 You can ask for understanding, get architectural considerations, and have the coder implement changes to perfection.

 ```mermaid
 graph TD;